General Prologue: Sources

 John Matthews Manly attempted to identify pilgrims with real fourteenth-century people.
 In some instances, such as the Summoner and the Friar, he attempts localization to a small geographic area.
 The Man of Law is identified as Thomas Pynchbek (also Pynchbeck), who was chief baron of the exchequer.
 Sir John Bussy, an associate of Pynchbek, is identified as the Franklin.
 The Pembroke estates near Baldeswelle supplied the portrait for the unnamed Reeve.

 Sebastian Sobecki argues that the General Prologue is a pastiche of the historical Harry Bailey's surviving 1381 poll-tax account of Southwark's inhabitants.

+Jill Mann argued that the descriptions of pilgrims representing a spectrum of social roles is best understood as standing in the tradition of medieval Estate satire.
+Stephen Rigby observed the General Prologue as commenting on medieval social inequality, noting that Chaucerians are divided in their interpretations of Chaucer's outlook: some see Chaucer as defending the social order; others argue that he meant to criticize it; and others still hold that he intended to leave it open to the reader's interpretation.
+On such interpretations, the pilgrims are less likely to correspond to historical individuals and more likely to be versions of representative 'types': the friar, for example, being a figure out of existing anti-fraternal literature.

 Translation

 The following are the first 18 lines of the General Prologue.
 The text was written in a dialect associated with London and spellings associated with the then-emergent Chancery Standard.